 Getting Started: Choosing and Preparing Your Braiser

-Pick a 4-quart enameled cast-iron braiser with wide handles, oil the bare rim, and you’re ready to braise—no seasoning required.
+Pick a 4-quart enameled-cast-iron braiser with long, wide handles, oil its bare rim, and keep the heat at medium so it's ready to deliver steady, even results right out of the box.

 Selecting the right braiser for everyday use